jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 2. AARs are a “knowledge management challenge” (Morrison 1999).
 Data are derived from personal observations from frontline personnel, local leaders and the facilitator; from informal discussions; through interactions in the AAR; from operational models; and from analysed outcomes.
 The facilitator should “filter and organize the data and then prepare to present it in the AAR”.

 3. AARs should be held in a timely fashion while events are fresh in memory.
-Moreover, AARs are embedded into structured Deming/PDCA cycles (Darling et al 2005) in order to “connect past experience with future actions” – i.e. to operationalise learning.
+Moreover, AARs are embedded into structured Deming/PDCA cycles (Darling et al 2005) in order to “connect past experience with future actions” &mdash; i.e. to operationalise learning.
 (Contrast this with how some organisations run Agile retrospectives, which are often held on an arbitrary cadence and become merely a routine.)

 4. Formal AARs may still be complemented with frequent, informal discussions for realtime feedback (“hot washes”) as or immediately after events occur (Morrison 1999).